jacobwilliams/quadpack/README.md

 - **GAUSS8** : Integrate a function over a finite interval using an adaptive 8-point Legendre-Gauss algorithm.
 This procedure was originally from [SLATEC](http://www.netlib.org/slatec/src/dgauss8.f).

+- **SIMPSON** : Integrate a function over a finite interval using an adaptive Simpson rule.
+See: [Gander & Gautschi, 2000](https://www.researchgate.net/publication/226706221_Adaptive_Quadrature-Revisited).

+- **LOBATTO** : Integrate a function over a finite interval using an adaptive Lobatto rule.
+See: [Gander & Gautschi, 2000](https://www.researchgate.net/publication/226706221_Adaptive_Quadrature-Revisited).

 ### Guidelines for the use of QUADPACK

 Here it is not our purpose to investigate the question when